Herdic

-A herdic was a type of horse-drawn carriage, which was frequently used as an omnibus during the late nineteenth and early twentieth centuries.
+A herdic is a type of horse-drawn carriage, which was frequently used as an omnibus during the late nineteenth and early twentieth centuries.
 It was invented by Peter Herdic of Williamsport, Lycoming County, Pennsylvania during the 1870s and patented in 1880.

 Shortly after the first vehicle's creation, fleets of herdics were purchased and used to create systems of inexpensive mass transportation in multiple major metropolitan across the United States, bolstering Peter Herdic's status as a successful inventor and millionaire.

 Herdics were particularly successful in Washington, D.C., becoming the transportation method of choice during inclement weather due to the cab's rear entrance design, which enabled drivers to back their vehicles up to sidewalks and buildings so that their passengers could enter the cabs more quickly than they would with traditional hansom cabs.

 The first herdic was used in Washington, D.C. in 1888.
 The last surviving herdic in operation in Boston, Massachusetts was owned and driven by Daniel C. Harris in 1910.
 His horse's name was Billy.

 Background

 A predecessor of the taxicab, the herdic was a small two-wheeled carriage that had side seats and an entrance at the back.
 Later versions had four wheels and varied in size from a small coach to a full size omnibus.
 The first four-wheel herdic cabs carried up to eight passengers.
-The major improvements over previous types of carriage were in the springs, the way the body was mounted on the springs, and the manner in which the axles, springs, body and shaft were connected.
+The major improvements over previous types of carriage were in the springs, the way the body is mounted on the springs, and the manner in which the axles, springs, body and shaft were connected.
 Herdics were designed as passenger vehicles, and, in particular, for use in public transportation.
 Their low entry made it easy for passengers to enter and exit the cars.
 This was especially advantageous for the women of the time, who wore full length dresses.

 The earliest herdics were painted bright yellow in order to be easily identified and quickly acquired the nickname "canary".
 This convention is presumably what led to many taxi cabs being painted yellow.
 Each cab was small enough to move freely through the city streets of Williamsport and leave its passengers at the curb instead of the middle of the street as other modes of public transportation were forced to do.
 The newest herdic models of 1881 featured gas lighting.
 The gas reservoir was positioned under the driver's seat.

 Cab interiors were described by Washington, D.C.'S Evening Star newspaper as "boxlike compartments with glass doors, nicely cushioned and elegantly finished in a rich olive green."